tjesi/tjesi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Tjerand.
 I am a third year PhD student in cryptography at the [Department of Mathematical Sciences](https://www.ntnu.edu/imf) at the Norwegian University of Science and Technology (NTNU) in Trondheim, where I am a member of the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab).
-My supervisors are [Professor Kristian Gjøsteen](https://www.ntnu.edu/employees/kristian.gjosteen) and [Professor Colin Boyd](https://www.ntnu.edu/employees/colin.boyd).
+My supervisor is [Professor Kristian Gjøsteen](https://www.ntnu.edu/employees/kristian.gjosteen).
 I am also working as a cryptography advisor at [Pone Biometrics](https://ponebiometrics.com).

 I am currently visiting [Professor Jonathan Katz](http://www.cs.umd.edu/~jkatz) at the University of Maryland, USA.

 My main foci of research are lattice-based cryptography and zero-knowledge protocols.
-My interests also span the areas of secure multiparty computation, password-authenticated key exchange, electronic voting and anonymous credentials.
+My interests also span the areas of secure multiparty computation, homomorphic encryption, password-authenticated key exchange, electronic voting and anonymous communication.

 I graduated from NTNU with a B.Sc. in Mathematics in 2017 and a M.Sc. in Mathematics in 2020, respectively.
 I spent the academic year 2017-2018 at UC Berkeley, California, USA, and\
 I spent the fall of 2020 visiting the [Aarhus Crypto Group](https://users-cs.au.dk/orlandi/cryptogroup) at Aarhus University, Denmark.